Polymer/polymer-project.org/app/_blog/2017-08-09-speaker-spotlight-maria.md

 ---
+layout: post
 title: "Polymer Summit 2017 Speaker Spotlight: Maria Husmann, PhD Student"
+published: 2017-08-09
+author: katejeffreys
+description: "Maria Husmann on the benefits of the Web as an open platform, and the greater user experience offered by Progressive Web Apps."
 ---

 Maria is a PHD student at ETH Zurich.
 Her research focuses on cross-device applications and human-computer interaction.
 Maria shares her thoughts on the benefits of the Web as an open platform, and the greater user experience offered by Progressive Web Apps.